19 super annoying things internationals do in the Netherlands

 READ MORE | 10 things to know about taxes in the Netherlands as an expat

-With the cost of living crisis looming large, we could all do with benefitting from this ruling.
-So hey, if youโ€™re a recipient, maybe donโ€™t brag.
+With the cost-of-living crisis looming large, we could all benefit from this ruling.
+So, hey, if you’re a recipient, maybe don’t brag.

 7. Fail to learn any Dutch

-Picture this: you’re out with your international friend when the two of you decide to order a coffee, you’ve both been living here for five years and yet, your friend proceeds to talk to the barista in English.ย
+Picture this: you’re out with your international friend when the two of you decide to order a coffee.
+You’ve both been living here for five years, and yet your friend proceeds to talk to the barista in English.

 Why?
 They don’t know how to order in Dutch!
 Echt!?